Community Solar, Community Choice Aggregation, and Green Energy Plans

 Understanding renewable energy credits

-Green energy plans are powered by a concept called the renewable energy certificates (REC).
+Green energy plans are powered by renewable energy certificates (REC).

-- Each REC could be a combination of many different types of renewable energy, not just solar or wind.
+- RECs could come from many different types of renewable energy, not just solar or wind.

-- RECs are a way to incentivize utility companies and retail electric providers (REP) to invest in green power without necessarily building the infrastructure to generate renewable energy.
+- RECs are a way to incentivize utility companies and retail electric providers to invest in green power.

 When someone chooses a green energy plan for their home or business, the energy company must purchase enough RECs to equal that consumer’s energy usage.